-There is no right or wrong way to design a flower garden.
-Formal gardens often follow a classic design of angular shapes and uniform colors.
-The cottage garden is an eclectic grouping of plants with soft edges and curving borders.
+There's no right or wrong way to design and landscape a flower bed.
+Formal gardens often follow a classic design of angular shapes and uniform colors while the cottage garden is an eclectic grouping of plants with soft edges and curving borders.
 No matter which type of flower bed you choose, there are some things that are a constant.
 If you follow the key elements of gardening when you landscape a flower bed, your plants will be happy, healthy and pleasing to the eye.

 A Practice Run

-Set the plants in groupings around the garden site.
-The plants should complement each other and not compete.
-This means that tall plants, such as the giant phlox, should go toward the back of a flower bed adjacent to the house or other structure.
-Circular or island gardens look best with the taller plants in the middle and the plants' height descending as they get closer to the outer edges.
 Groupings of three shrubs are aesthetically more pleasing than a single specimen.
 Single blooming flowers, such as the rudbeckia or echniacea, are visually stunning when planted en masse.
-Empty spaces can be filled with annuals to add color when perennials are not in bloom.
+Empty spaces can be filled with annuals to add color when perennials aren't in bloom.
 View the flower bed from every angle to solidify the planting scheme.

 - University of Vermont Horticulture Department: Delphinium

-- The Ohio State University Department of Horticulture and Crop Science: Artemisia Schmidtiana "Nana" - Artemisia
+- Ohio State University Department of Horticulture and Crop Science: Artemisia Schmidtiana 'Nana' - Artemisia

 - Cornell University Horticulture Department: Trillium